DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 Now, we need to change the SECURITY POLICY to [WPA2][Auth(PSK)]

-Returning to MONITORING, we can see the changes we made to the CONFIGURATION
+Returning to MONITORING, we can see the changes we made to the configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5a06ae8b-cad0-46ec-bf34-adab0960fc41)